Bonus Material: 25% OFF + FREE 5-day Seedbox Optimization Course

 When you install Trakt.tv for the first time, you must manually input information, such as what you like and dislike.
 You can also upload all your watched history, ratings, and playbacks to your Trakt.tv profile and synchronize it with Plex.

 To help Trackt.tv find content that is suitable for you.

 - Start by defining your geographic location, birthdate, and gender.

 - Select your favorite genres.

-- Trackt.tv will come up with some popular items based on the information that you gave so far.
-Mark items based on watched, wish list or add to the collection.
+- Trackt.tv will come up with some popular items based on the information that you have so far.
+Mark items based on watched, wish list, or add to the collection.

 - You can configure Trackt.tv to automatically share all your scrobbles, ratings, and check-ins with your favorite social media.

 - Create push notifications when someone in the Trackt.tv community decides to follow you, mention you, or reply to your comments.

 - Download the plugin from Plex-Trakt-Scrobbler official Github.
 The latest release can be found here.